-Respecting and Honoring your Spiritual Teachers,
+Respecting and Honoring your Spirit Teachers,

-As a teacher I try to teach good boundaries.
+I try to teach good boundaries.
 I try to hold good boundaries as well.
-I expect students to be aware that they are coming to be part of an event which is highly interdependant.
+I expect students to be aware that they are coming to be part of an event which is interdependant.
 Even if you go through an entire course without getting to know your colleagues, your actions and presence have great effect on everyone else.
 Please consider the following before attending a Littlelight Ceremony or class.

 Sign Up On Time